marissawyl/SQL-Python-Projects/Project_1_RFM_Revenue_Margin_Analysis/README.md

 ### Q2.
 How are recency, frequency, and monetary value distributed across customers?
 #### **Approach**
-- Converted recency from days to months for easier interpretation
+- Converted recency from days to months for easier interpretation.
-- Analyzed the distribution of recency, frequency, and monetary value at the customer level
+- Analyzed the distribution of recency, frequency, and monetary value at the customer level.
-- Compared mean and median values to understand skewness in customer behavior
+- Compared mean and median values to understand skewness in customer behavior.

 #### **SQL**
 - Query: [1_create_rfm_segmentation_view.sql](https://github.com/marissawyl/SQL-Python-Projects/blob/main/Project_1_RFM_Revenue_Margin_Analysis/1_create_rfm_segmentation_view.sql)